Skip to Main Content

 In EndNote there is, in addition to Groups, the ability to add custom colour coded tags to the references in your EndNote library.

-Create tag
+Create tags

-Add tag to reference
+Add tags to a reference

-Option 1: Drag and Drop
+Option 1: Drag and drop

 1. Find the reference you want to tag.